Family Medicine Residency

 “I chose to come to BMC because I wanted to practice urban under-served medicine, and at BMC you actually have the resources to practice medicine the way that it should be practiced (and the way you want to practice).
 Everyone is aware of the social determinants of health, and there are people and resources helping to make sure that those get addressed right alongside the medicine.” -Elizabeth Doran PGY-1

-Patient-centered Primary Care at Federally Qualified Health Centers
+Patient-centered Primary Care

 - Codman Square Health Center